-The Power and Purpose of Employee Resource Groups
+The Power and Purpose of Employee Resource Groups (Blog Post)

 More than 150 people from some 60 companies gathered on June 12 and 13 to learn and brainstorm about the future of employee resource groups (ERGS).
 It was Catalyst’s fifth Employee Resource Leadership Initiative (ERLI), an annual conference for ERG leaders and diversity and inclusion executives.
 Held at BMO’s world-class Institute for Learning in Toronto, it featured speeches from executives from BMO, Bank of America, and Uber, as well as addresses by Catalyst leaders and lots of engaging conversation—all of it underscoring how successful ERGs foster diversity and inclusion.

 The ERLI Conference is special because it brings people together from all industries and functions who are deeply passionate about inclusion in the workplace.
 Having these people together from across North America in one place reinforces the power, passion and impact of ERGs.Tanya van Biesen, Executive Director, Catalyst Canada